smilejh/KITE-Sample-Tests/KITE-Jitsi-Test/js/TUTO-eng.md

 #### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 2.
 Received Videos Check

 Now, we are going to add an other Check.
 It will check that we received all the remote videos.
+First, we have to change the value of `tupleSize` in `/configs/js.jitsiTutorial.config.json` and set it at 2 because we'll need 2 browsers.

 We're goind to create a file named `checks/ReceivedVideoCheck.js`.
 Once the file has been created, we will add a reference to `checks/index.js`.